experimental-design/bofire/tutorials/README.md

 ### Basic Examples

 Additionally, the basic functionality such as setting up the reaction domain, defining objectives and running a bayesian optimization loop is shown in a variety of noteboooks by example.

+### Advanced Examples
+The following notebooks show more advanced use cases such as the use of a Random Forest surrogate model.

+### Benchmarks
+The benchmark tutorials exist to easily recreate results from various papers or common studies in `bofire`.

+### DOE
+The DOE notebooks are used to demonstrate the usage of the traditional design of experiments algorithms implemented in `bofire`, e.g. D-optimal designs.

+### Serialization
+All the classes in `bofire` are serializable and can be saved to json formats.
+The notebooks in this folder show examples of this functionality.

 ## Notebook testing